ThunderGemios10/The-Super-Duper-Script-Editor-2/README.md

 # The Super Duper Script Editor 2

-A broken script editor for _Super Danganronpa 2: So Long, Despair Academy_.
+A script editor for _Super Danganronpa 2: So Long, Despair Academy_.

 ## DISCLAIMER